arrowtype/spacing/README.md

 It is useful to adapt as needed, e.g. sometimes I use `nnnannnoooaooo` if it seems easier, I set different characters between numerals, etc.

+## Latin proofing texts

+Hoefler & Co released useful texts they use proofing Latin fontsm, plus a helpful write-up of the logic behind it: https://www.typography.com/blog/text-for-proofing-fonts

 ## Multi-lingual sample text sources:

 As you design, use Word-o-Mat (available for both RoboFont and GlyphsApp)